sowmya-padmanabhi/ChromeExtension_TabTime/README.md

 A Chrome Extension that keeps track of the tabs currently open in the active browser window and displays the total time spent by a user on each tab in a list view.

 ### Assumptions:
 1. Duration calculated for a tab is based on the website(URL) the user is currently on.
-If the user opens another website(URL) in the same tab, the time restarts to track the duration for that particular website(URL)
+If the user opens another website(URL) in the same tab, the time restarts to track the duration for that particular website(URL).
+However, it is easy to extend the code to support longer durations like days.

 2. If a website(URL) does not have a logo, a default logo (image-not-found) is used ![Image-not-found](/images/imageNotFoundLogoForReadME.png)